irened123/irened123/README.md

 - 🔭 **I’m currently working on**: integrating AI and ML techniques into various coding projects.

-- 🌱 **I’m currently learning**: Kubernetes, Flask, and scalable system design to build efficient and responsive applications end-to-end.
+- 🌱 **I’m currently learning**: Kubernetes, Flask, and scalable system design to build efficient and responsive applications.

 - 💬 **Ask me about**: my experience exploring frontend and backend development.